 So, Spiegel Online reports, Germany has decided to try to do something about it.
 Aiming to increase the percentage of men in child care to 20%, the government is spending 13 million Euros on a “More Men in Early Childhood Education and Care” program.

 The state isn’t doing this, though, solely out of a passion for gender equality or a soft place in their heart for men holding babies.
 They’re doing it because Germany has promised that there will be a spot in a day care center for all children when they turn one year old.
-To fulfill this promise, they need more day care workers badly; recruiting men means that that other half of the population might fill out the profession.Lisa Wade is a professor of sociology at Occidental College.
+To fulfill this promise, they need more day care workers badly; recruiting men means that that other half of the population might fill out the profession.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.